vaithak/Distributed-Hash-Table/README.md

 # Distributed-Hash-Table
-A tutorial paper on distributed hash tables along with a C++ implementation of the Chord DHT design.
+A tutorial paper on distributed hash tables for assignment submission of COM200 course at IITK.